GameCodeMastery/documentation/content/Advanced ARPG Combat/Advanced Ability Framework/Gameplay Cue Data Asset.md

 |`Camera Shake Index`|The specific index of the camera shake to use from the `Camera Shake Class` array.
 Allows precise shake selection.|
 |`Camera Shake Scale`|A float value scaling the intensity of the camera shake.
 Adjusts the strength of the shake effect.|
 |`GameplayCueTag`|The Gameplay Tag associated with the impact effect (e.g., `Cue.Impact.Blood`).
 Used to trigger the cue, inherited from `BP_GameplayCue`.|

+---

+## Best Practices

+- Keep cue logic simple—avoid complex branching or state management.
+- Use Gameplay Tags to maintain consistency and avoid duplication.
+- Don’t modify non-local variables at runtime.
+- Use cue actors (`BP_GameplayCueActor`) for anything that needs persistence or logic beyond a single frame.

+---

+This documentation page describes how to use and customize `BP_GameplayCue` assets in the Advanced Abilities Framework.
+For examples, explore cues like `DA_GC_BloodSplash`, `DA_GC_StepDust`, or `DA_GC_ShieldImpact`.